 Well, it’s a bit of a trick question.
 With odds, there are no guarantees, only probabilities.
 All we can say is that opening a certain number of Bundles gives you a certain percentage chance to get the Card.

 Here is the universal formula that applies to odds.

 You can use this to figure out your chances of getting the card you want!

-So what if the pack says 10% odds for the card?
-If you open 10 packs, how likely are you to get the card?
+So what if the Bundle says 10% odds for the Card?
+If you open 10 Bundles, how likely are you to get the card?

 That’s right.
-If you open 10 packs at 10% odds, you have about a 65% chance of getting the card.
+If you open 10 Bundles at 10% odds, you have about a 65% chance of getting the Card.

-So, how many packs would you have to open for a 90% chance at getting a card with 10% odds?
+So, how many Bundles would you have to open for a 90% chance at getting a Card with 10% odds?

 How do we get that?
 Solve for n.

-So this means you would need to open about 22 packs for a 90% chance at getting a card with 10% odds.
+So, this means you would need to open about 22 Bundles for a 90% chance at getting a Card with 10% odds.